Rightpoint/ios-template/README.md

 Cookie Cutter is a python project for templating files and directories.
 Cookie cutter will ask a series of questions as defined in `cookiecutter.json` and then run the expansion on the contained files and directory names, and file contents.
 Anything with `{{ cookiecutter.variable }}` is expanded when the template is expanded.
 This is a powerful primitive but has some complications with Xcode

 ## Post processing
 Cookie cutter follows a pattern of expand and prune, where the superset of the template is expanded, and then any specific functionality is pruned in a post in shell script `post_gen_project.sh`.
 You can also run shell scripts to integrate with web services.
-The included `post_gen_project.sh` is a good example of this, and it will create 2 apps on hockey and configure the `Fastfile`.